types of italian cheese

 Best Italian cheese

-One of the most delicious Italian cheese types, which is also a sharp Italian cheese is definitely the Pecorino.
-Especially the Pecorino Romano that’s the base ingredient of many great dishes, such as Spaghetti Cacio e Pepe and Pasta alla Carbonara.
-Both of them are withing the most famous Roman pasta dishes.
+One of the most delicious Italian cheese types, which is also a sharp cheese is the Pecorino.
+We already mentioned this earlier as part of the introduction.
+The Pecorino Romano is the most famous of all types of Pecorino, and it’s also the base ingredient of many great dishes, such as Spaghetti Cacio e Pepe and Pasta alla Carbonara.
+Both of them are among the most famous Roman pasta dishes.

 Pecorino is an Italian hard cheese made with sheep milk.
 The flavor can be slightly nutty, salty, or tangly depending on the aging time.
 There are different aged Pecorinos, and also these cheese types vary from region to region.
 As mentioned, one of the most famous is the Pecorino Romano, which is one of those cheeses that you should bring back home after you have visited Rome or its surroundings.

-Besides the Pecorino Romano, there are another 5 main pecorino cheese types.
-Some of the most popular are also the Pecorino Sardo, Pecorino Toscano, Pecorino Siciliano and plenty of others.
+Besides the Pecorino Romano, there are other 5 main pecorino cheese types.
+Some of the most popular are also the Pecorino Sardo, Pecorino Toscano, Pecorino Siciliano, and plenty of others.
 The difference between these pecorino types is the slightly different process that determines the flavor of the pecorino cheese.
+If you visit Tuscany, Sicily, Sardegna, or Rome, do yourself a favor, and buy some Pecorino cheese!

 4. Grana Padano